top of page

 Sergio Focardi, PhD

-I'm the founder of the consulting firm Economics and Complexity.
+I'm currently Professor at the University of Genoa DIME where I teach Financial Engineering and Risk Management.
+I am also the founder of the consulting firm Economics and Complexity.
 I have taught Complexity Economics at Franklin University, Lugano, Switzerland.
 Previously, I was a Professor of Finance at the Pole Universitaire Léonard De Vinci, Paris La Defense, France and a researcher at the De Vinci Research Center after spending three years as Visiting Professor of Finance at the University of New York at Stony Brook, Long Island, and lecturing at Princeton University.
 I hold a degree in Electronic Engineering from the University of Genova (Italy) and a PhD in Mathematical Finance from the University of Karlsruhe (Germany).
 In Genova I was a cofounder of the Interdisciplinary Research Center in Economics & Finance at the University of Genova.

 Cruise1.jpg